Sydney-Informatics-Hub/hello-nextflow-2025/docs/index.md

 # Nextflow for the Life Sciences 2025

 This workshop will provide you with the foundational knowledge required to build Nextflow workflows.
 The content is broken up into 2 parts.
 In the first part we will cover the basic principles for developing Nextflow pipelines.
 In the second part we will step through building our own Nextflow workflow.
-See the [workshop schedule](#workshop-schedule) for details.
+See the [event description](https://www.biocommons.org.au/events/nextflow-life-sciences) and [workshop schedule](#workshop-schedule) for learning outcomes and lesson plan, respectively.

 ## Trainers